Academic Integrity: Unit 1. Academic Integrity - An Overview

 - Using a cell phone calculator when prohibited during the exam by the instructor.

-What the cat in the storyboard above planned to do is not only a form of cheating, but also a form of plagiarism called "self-plagiarism" also known as text-recycling.
+Reusing a previously submitted paper is not only a form of cheating, but also a form of plagiarism called "self-plagiarism" also known as text-recycling.
 "The concept of ethical writing entails an implicit contract between reader and writer whereby the reader assumes, unless otherwise noted, that the material was written by the author, is new, is original and is accurate to the best of the author’s abilities."
 (Source: "Self Plagiarism: Avoiding Plagiarism, Self-plagiarism, and Other Questionable Writing Practices: A Guide to Ethical Writing."
 Ori.hhs.gov/.
 US Department of Health & Human Services Office of Research Integrity, 06 June 2011.
 Web.
 27 Jan.
 2016.)

 Plagiarism: The act of plagiarism involving taking ideas, passages of work and direct quotations and not crediting the source.
 Therefore, the words and ideas are passed off as one’s own.
 These acts can be done either intentionally or carelessly.